All PhytoGen® W3FE Varieties Contain PhytoGen Breeding Traits™ for Additional Protection

 With 75 percent of the western U.S. cotton acres planted to PhytoGen, the company will again offer the popular Acala variety PhytoGen brand PHY 764 WRF.
 In addition, growers can choose from Pima varieties PhytoGen brand PHY 841 RF, PHY 881 RF and PHY 888 RF.
 All PhytoGen Pima varieties have the PhytoGen Breeding Trait for Fusarium (FOV) Race 4 tolerance.

 For more information about high-quality Pima and Acala varieties or new 2019 PhytoGen® W3FE varieties and PhytoGen Breeding Traits for your farm, contact your local PhytoGen territory manager or PhytoGen cotton development specialist or visit the website at PhytoGen.com.

 Building on the success of the past year, PhytoGen is offering a full portfolio of new PhytoGen® brand varieties with WideStrike® 3 Insect Protection and the Enlist™ cotton trait (W3FE) for 2019.
 To help you thrive in 2019, every W3FE variety has the PhytoGen Breeding Traits™ for bacterial blight resistance.
 Varieties also are available with industry-leading root-knot-nematode resistance and verticillium wilt tolerance.

-PhytoGen, the U.S. cottonseed brand of Corteva Agriscience™, the Agriculture Division of DowDuPont, helps growers thrive with cottonseed varieties that produce maximum yield and industry-leading fiber quality.
+PhytoGen, the U.S. cottonseed brand of Corteva Agriscience™ helps growers thrive with cottonseed varieties that produce maximum yield and industry-leading fiber quality.
 Growers work smarter with the most advanced trait technologies, such as WideStrike® 3 Insect Protection and the Enlist™ cotton trait.
 Join the discussion with PhytoGen on Facebook, Twitter and YouTube, or become a Best Yielder member.